neuralmagic/sparsify/README.md

 To dive deeper into Training-Aware Experiments, read through the [Training-Aware Experiment Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/training-aware_experiment-guide.md).

 <i>
-Note, Training-Aware Experiments require the model to be saved in a PyTorch format corresponding to the underlying integration such as Ultralytics YOLOv5 or HuggingFace Transformers.
+Note that Training-Aware Experiments require the model to be saved in a PyTorch format corresponding to the underlying integration such as Ultralytics YOLOv5 or Hugging Face Transformers.
 Datasets must additionally match the expected format of the underlying integration.
 More details and exact formats are provided in the Training-Aware Experiment Guide.
 </i>